JohannesSeikowsky/HackerNews_history/readme.md

 `python3 main.py`

-`run command you want straight in terminal`
+`run command you want in terminal`

 #### Commands